 Strolling into the Rayback Collective on a bright, sunny morning, I spot an eclectic array of food trucks, bikers sipping coffee around a fire pit, folks clicking laptops at community work tables, and a vegan ice cream cart.
 Combined with a lounge, live music, and an adjacent multi-use trail, this place may be too cool for me…..

-To me, fly fishing seems incredibly difficult.
-Wading in chilly waters, you patiently wait for a hungry trout to nibble on an elaborate gadget composed of hair or feathers.
+To me, fly fishing seems difficult.
+Wading in chilly waters, you wait for a hungry trout to nibble on an elaborate gadget composed of hair or feathers.
 According to Jen Lofgren, the sport doesn’t have to be complicated or intimidating.
-“Besides,” she adds, “you quickly learn to love simply being outdoors, enjoying the tranquility and your beautiful surroundings.
+“Besides,” she adds, “you learn to appreciate the outdoors, the tranquility, and your beautiful surroundings.
 After all, trout don’t live in ugly places!”
-Back in
+Back in 1996, a fly fishing instructor

 I recently accompanied a friend to the hospital for a routine, albeit still unsettling, outpatient procedure.
 Sitting in the waiting area, I noticed a gentleman staff member, dressed in scrubs, who escorted patients to their assigned medical spaces.
 As he greeted and directed a constant flow of patients, I continued to watch and listen to him.
 He captured my attention by being an exception.
 In this world of instant gratification